hursung1/iCaRL/README.md

 # iCaRL
-implementation of iCaRL with pytorch not implemented
+implementation of iCaRL with pytorch</br>
+not implemented

 paper: https://arxiv.org/pdf/1611.07725.pdf